Frequently Asked Questions about the FAFSA

 I just got my award letter but I still need more money.
 Will Roanoke negotiate?

 No. Roanoke College does not negotiate financial aid funds.
-The award letter you receive is final unless there is a change in either academic profile (SAT scores or GPA) or in the family's financial situation.
+The award letter you receive is final unless there is a change in the student's academic profile or in the family's financial situation.
 If either is the case, students should place their request in writing and send it to the Financial Aid Office.